Our Executive

 Call for Nominations and Volunteers - Take an Active Role in Our Society!

 The Canadian Society of Microbiologists encourages members to take an active role in running the society.
 We are currently looking for members to serve on the following committees for the upcoming year.
 If you are interested in helping your society in this, or in any other way, please contact the CSM secretariat at info@csm-scm.org for more information.
-These position will start July 1, 2024 except for (#3) Education Committee which will be as soon as applications are received to help with 2024 abstracts and awards’ selection.
+These position will start July 1, 2025.

 1. Acceptance of this position implies a commitment of 4 years to the CSM, 2nd Vice-President, 1st Vice-President, President and Past President.
 In the absence or disability of the 1st Vice President, the 2nd Vice-President will perform the duties of the 1st Vice-President.